xdmnl/api-documentation/source/includes/_endpoints.md

-is_inbound | boolean | Whether or not the message has been received or sent is_draft | boolean | Whether or not the message is a draft error_type | string (optional) | Type of the error when the draft failed to be sent created_at | number | Date at which the message as been sent or received blurb | string | Preview of the message body author | Teammate (optional) | In case of a message sent from Front by a teammate, it will include the teammate who sent it
+is_inbound | boolean | Whether or not the message has been received or sent is_draft | boolean | Whether or not the message is a draft error_type | string (optional) | Type of the error when the draft failed to be sent version | string (optional) | The current version of the message in Front created_at | number | Date at which the message as been sent or received blurb | string | Preview of the message body author | Teammate (optional) | In case of a message sent from Front by a teammate, it will include the teammate who sent it